komatsu5147/MatterPower.jl/README.md

 - `tspan = (a1, 1.0)` with `a1 = 0.01`
 - `u0 = [a1; -a1^2 * E(a1)]`

-See this [documentation](https://github.com/SciML/OrdinaryDiffEq.jl) for how to use this ODE solver.
+See [documentation](https://github.com/SciML/OrdinaryDiffEq.jl) for how to use this ODE solver.

 ## Example Juia code

 The following example code (avaiable in [examples/PowerSpectrum.jl](https://github.com/komatsu5147/MatterPower.jl/blob/master/examples/PowerSpectrum.jl)) computes the linear growth factor, the linear and non-linear power spectra, the r.m.s. mass density fluctuation σ(R), and the non-linear mass M* defined by σ(M*) = 1.6865.

 If you would like to generate a nice figure showing linear and non-linear P(k) as a function of k, take a look at [examples/PlotPowerSpectrum.jl](https://github.com/komatsu5147/MatterPower.jl/blob/master/examples/PowerSpectrum.jl).

+To check accuracy of linear and non-linear power spectra computed from `t_nowiggle(k, ωm, fbaryon)` against those of [CLASS](https://github.com/lesgourg/class_public), take a look at [examples/ComparePowerSpectrum.jl](https://github.com/komatsu5147/MatterPower.jl/blob/master/examples/ComparePowerSpectrum.jl).
 ```
 using MatterPower
 using Roots